Coronavirus (COVID-19)

 Where the children have long term health conditions, staff are trained in the clinical skills necessary to deliver the care safely.
 The Children’s Home has responsibility for ensuring correct and appropriate training of staff.
 Where it is necessary to utilise the skills of other individuals, their credentials and identity will be checked thoroughly and, if they require access to the child, it will be with parental consent and supervised.

-Some of the children have specific dietary requirements.
+Some of the children may have specific dietary requirements.
 Regular discussions with the parents or carers and the dietician, Paediatrician and GP are necessary in order to meet the health needs of the child, whilst also taking into consideration the child’s wishes.

-Families will retain parental responsibility and take their children for regular health, dental and optical checks.
+Families will usually retain parental responsibility and take their children for regular health, dental and optical checks.
 Families should inform the home of these so a record can be kept.
 Where a child is a child in care we recognise our increased responsibility and will provide support for individual children, and their families where required.
 Staff will support parents at visits if requested If any concerns arise about the health of a child during their stay, parents or carers are contacted and, if necessary, the child’s GP or Devon Doctors.
 If necessary, we will either call an ambulance or take the child to the local accident and emergency department for medical attention.
 The local Hospital is within five miles of Welland House.
 If this occurs families will be required to meet and support the child at the hospital unless specific arrangements have been agreed prior to the child’s stay.
 Consent forms regarding children receiving medical treatments will be completed prior to accessing the home.

 Parents and carers are required to supply the correct dosage of medication for the child’s stay, in pharmacy labelled containers, containing all information to enable administration.
-Any changes in medication should be in written form on the medication authorisation sheet, signed and dated by the parents or /carers, and by a senior staff member of the home.
+Any changes in medication should be in written form on the medication authorisation sheet, signed and dated by the parents or /carers, and by a team member of the home.

 We regularly consult with the child’s Paediatrician with regard to medication; this is done via telephone and email and with full involvement of the parents or carers.